Skip to content

 SmartWatts Formula

 SmartWatts is a software-defined power meter based on the PowerAPI toolkit.
 SmartWatts is a configurable software that can estimate the power consumption of software in real-time.
-SmartWatts need to receive several metrics provided by HWPC Sensor :
+SmartWatts needs to receive several metrics provided by HWPC Sensor :

 • The Running Average Power Limit (RAPL)